deorelaLara/Docker/DockerCon/SecuringContainerized-NGNIX.md

 2. Link your services together with the **"links"** option
 3. The publish your NGINX service using the **"ports"** mappging

 ### Acquired knowledg
+How and why NGINX's lightweight and powerfull architecture makes it very popular choice for securing containerized applications as a sidecar proxy within containers.